kanisterio/kanister/design/kanister-kopia-integration.md

 - After setting up the repository and the repository server, users can follow the normal workflow to execute actions from the v2 Blueprints.
 To use the new versions of the Kanister Data Functions, users must specify the version of the function via the ActionSet Action's `preferredVersion` field.
+This field in an Action is applied to all the Phases in it.
+If a particular Kanister function is not registered with this version, Kanister will fall back to the default version of the function.

 ## Detailed Design